 Converting attachments to another format is a highly effective method of removing malicious content or rendering it ineffective, for example, by converting Microsoft Office documents to PDF documents.
 To decrease the impact to users, but at the expense of an increased security risk, original emails and attachments can be quarantined with a release facility available in case the originals are required for editing purposes.

 File typing inspects the content of a file to determine its file type rather than relying on its extension.
+Only file types that have a legitimate business purpose and an acceptable risk profile for organisations should be allowed.
 As file extensions can be changed, a mismatch between a file’s type and its stated extension should be treated as suspicious and quarantined.

 Block password protected archives and unidentifiable or encrypted attachments

 Content within password protected archives can’t be trusted since email content filters can’t decrypt and inspect their contents.
 Any protected archive or otherwise encrypted attachments should be blocked until such time that they can be deemed safe.
-Unidentifiable content is less of a security risk if effective whitelisting and file typing of attachments is used.
-Where organisations have corporately approved encrypted email communications, such as S/MIME or PGP, these can be whitelisted to prevent disruption to legitimate business.
+Unidentifiable content is less of a security risk if only allowing attachments based on file typing.
+Where organisations have corporately approved encrypted email communications, such as S/MIME or PGP, these can be allowed to prevent disruption to legitimate business.

 Perform automated dynamic analysis of attachments run in a sandbox